fbaprepfinder

 FNSKU placement looks simple and accounts for a surprising share of receiving issues.
 The 5 rules that prevent most of them.

 1. Exterior scannable barcode required on every unit.
-FNSKU or matched UPC.
+FNSKU or eligible manufacturer barcode.
 Without a scannable barcode, the unit is not receivable.
+Since March 31, 2026, the manufacturer-barcode path is effectively closed for resellers (see the commingling note below), so for most sellers this now means FNSKU on every unit, no exceptions.

 2. Place on flat surface, not corners or curves.
 Scanners reject curved-surface barcodes.
 If the product is round or curved, polybag first and label the bag.